NikeHop/PlaySegmentation-AAAI2025/play_segmentation/data/calvin/README.md

 This code will:

 - Create the dataset splits (10%,25%,50%).
-- Embed the observations and instructions via CLIP (for UnLOC method).
+- Embed the observations and instructions via CLIP (for UnLoc method).

 ```